Cockacoeske: Early life and rule

 The death of Opechancanough in 1646 led to the disintegration of the confederacy built by his brother Powhatan.
-Cockacoeske's husband Totopotomoi became leader in 1649, but English colonists in Virginia only referred to him the "king of the Pamunkeys," not "king of the Indians," as they had earlier paramount chiefs.
-Totopotomoi was killed in what was later called the Battle of Bloody Run, while fighting alongside the Virginia militia against migrating Westo Indians.
+Cockacoeske's husband Totopotomoi became leader in 1649, but English colonists in Virginia only referred to him the "king of the Pamunkeys," not "king of the Indians," as they had earlier chiefs.
+Totopotomoi was killed in what was later called the Battle of Bloody Run, while fighting alongside the Virginia militia against migrating Westo.

-A descendant of Opechancanough herself, Cockacoeske became the solitary Werowansqua (Chief) of the Pamunkey and the colonial government of Virginia recognized her as the "Queen" of Pamunkey.
+A descendant of Opechancanough herself, Cockacoeske became the solitary werowansqua of the Pamunkey and the colonial government of Virginia recognized her as the "Queen" of Pamunkey.
 She remained in power for nearly thirty years, living in the land between the Pamunkey and Mattaponi Rivers on land ceded to them after the end of the war in 1646 (land later designated as the Pamunkey Indian Reservation).

 The biggest threat to peace during her rule came during Bacon's Rebellion, a multiracial uprising of disaffected groups led by Nathaniel Bacon.
 Although of the wealthy planter class, Bacon competed for power with Gov. Berkeley, drawing upon resentments among frontier settlers about poor land and the colonial government's protection of allied Indian nations who raided frontier settlements in retaliation for their land grabs.
 Cockacoeske soon after heard from Governor Berkeley's faction as he sought help from the Pamunkey in this new conflict.
-So she went to the statehouse in Jamestown to answer the request, dressed in her finest state regalia: wampum, a fringed deerskin mantle, and accompanied by an interpreter and several retainers, including her son.
+So she went to the statehouse in Jamestown to answer the request, dressed in her finest state regalia: Wampum, a fringed deerskin mantle, and accompanied by an interpreter and several retainers, including her son.

 Told that she must honor treaty obligations by supplying warriors for Berkeley, Cockacoeske played the consummate diplomat.
 She was the one to inform them of her husband's death.
 In doing so, Queen Cockacoeske successfully shamed her audience for their inattention to her own people's survival.
 As Martha McCartney asserted, this was "a reminder to the council that it was in identical circumstances that her husband and a hundred of his bowmen had lost their lives, for which sacrifice there had been no compensation."
-When Martha asked once more what she and her people would contribute, Cockacoeske responded with disdain that she would only send a small amount of people.
+When Martha asked once more what she and her people would contribute, Cockacoeske responded with disdain that she would only send a small number of people.

 Bacon's first attacks were against the Pamunkey, who fled into the Dragon Swamp.
 As Cockacoeske and her people abandoned their camp, they were chased by Bacon's followers, who captured one of the Queen's attendants and tried to coerce her to bring them to the Pamunkey, but she led them astray, and they killed her.
 Cockacoeske asked for help from the Governor's Council, and eventually the Assembly sent an unsuccessful naval expedition against Bacon's camp in Maryland.
 After Bacon died of disease, the rebellion gradually fizzled out.
 Crown officials appointed a commission which criticized both parties for their mistreatment of the Pamunkey and other friendly Indian tribes, and stressed the importance of restoring peace to the region.